Ratko Đurković

-Ratko Đurković (born 9 February 1975) is a Montenegrin handball coach and former player who is currently coach of Crvena zvezda.
+Ratko Đurković (born 9 February 1975) is a Montenegrin handball coach.

 Club career

 After starting out at his hometown club Lovćen, Đurković played for fellow Yugoslav teams Metaloplastika and Sintelon, before returning to Lovćen.
 He helped them win consecutive championships in 2000 and 2001.
 Subsequently, Đurković added two more championship titles with Partizan (2002 and 2003), before moving abroad.
 He would go on to play for Bidasoa (2003–2004), Pick Szeged (2004–2008) and Bosna Sarajevo (2008–2009), before returning to Lovćen.

 International career

 At international level, Đurković competed for Serbia and Montenegro (known as FR Yugoslavia until 2003) in seven major tournaments, winning the bronze medal at the 2001 World Championship.
 He also participated in the 2000 Summer Olympics.
 After the split of Serbia and Montenegro, Đurković represented Montenegro at the 2008 European Championship.

 Coaching career

 With Borac Banja Luka, Đurković won the Handball Championship of Bosnia and Herzegovina in the 2016–17 season.